jnutting/SketchyKit/README.md

 `SketchyUIView` instances, however, alternating layers of the view hierarchy will alternate between white and light gray.
 This can be seen in the screenshot at the top of this document.
 However, due to peculiarities in Interface Builder, this only works when running in the simulator or on a device.
-In interface builder, each `SketchyUIView` instance will draw a white background.
+In Interface Builder, each `SketchyUIView` instance will draw a white background.

 ## Background